Printable version (PDF, 76k)

 Officers of the Council

 Officers of the Council on Student Affairs shall consist of a Chairperson and a Vice Chairperson.
 The Chair and the Vice Chair of the Council shall serve for one year.
-The Chair will preside at Council meetings; in the Chair's absence, the Vice Chair shall preside.
+The Chair will preside at Council meetings; in the Chair's absence, the Vice Chair shall.
+The Vice Chair (or designee) shall also serve as a voting member of the Board of Directors for the Oklahoma College Student Personnel Association.

 Selection of Officers/Executive Committee

-On a rotating basis, and by tier (comprehensive, 4-year/regional and 2-year), the Vice Chair shall come from the nominations received from the tier whose term it is to serve as Chair the following year (the Vice Chair will automatically become Chair the following year and will also be considered as chair-elect).
-For purposes of this section, Tulsa University will be included in the comprehensive tier, and other private/independent colleges will be included in the 4-year/regional institutional tier.
-Oklahoma State University-Okmulgee and Oklahoma State University-Oklahoma City will be included in the 2-year institutional tier.
+On a rotating basis, and by tier (research, 4-year/regional and 2-year), the Vice Chair shall come from the nominations received from the tier whose term it is to serve as Chair the following year (the Vice Chair will automatically become Chair the following year and will also be considered as chair-elect).
+For purposes of this section, Tulsa University will be included in the research tier, and other private/independent colleges will be included in the 4-year/regional institutional tier.
+Oklahoma State University-Institute of Technology and Oklahoma State University-Oklahoma City will be included in the 2-year institutional tier.
 The election process shall take place during the June Council meeting each year.

 Once the Vice Chair is confirmed by a majority of the Council during the June meeting, two members from each tier shall be designated (by tier) to serve on the Executive Committee.
 The tier whose term it is to have a member serve as chair or vice chair shall only designate one additional member since the Chair of the Council also serves as Chair of the Executive Committee and the Vice Chair will also serve on the executive committee as chair-elect for the next year.
 The Council will ensure that a private/independent college representative is included as a member of the Executive Committee.